ChrisPritchard/GrislyGrotto/tasks.md

 - [x] new black/white colour scheme
 - [x] fixed background canvas, with max size
 - [x] change animation so canvas attributes are css (resize not checked)
-- [ ] background preserve state between loads? localstorage mebbe
+- [-] background preserve state between loads? localstorage mebbe (DOESN'T WORK DUE TO BACKGROUND CANVAS)
-    - [ ] will require that triangle state is reduced to data rather than objects
+    - [x] will require that triangle state is reduced to data rather than objects